qbleuse/AWS-SAMUEL/Documentation/Walkthrough/FindSession.md

 		return;
 ```

-Then, we loop through the number of game sessions the response gave us and create a SessionSearchResult object (wchich is an OSS object), for each one.
+Then, we loop through the number of game sessions the response gave us and create a SessionSearchResult object (which is an OSS object), for each one.

 ```cpp
 //compute our ping approximate, at least better than nothing